-Two families of blue tits set up camp in our sparrow terrace this Spring.
+Two families of blue tits set up camp in our sparrow terrace last year.
 Each day we watched them come and go with beaks full of nesting materials.
 I had visions of a garden full of fluffy chicks!
 By the time Summer arrived they were nowhere to be seen.
 Weeks past; we knew the nests had been abandoned and they were gone for good.

 The breeding season ended so I cleaned the nestbox out.
-Last year I found a dead chick in our single box and was half expecting this to be the reason the blue tits left this year.
+The year before last, I found a dead chick in our single box and was half expecting this to be the reason the blue tits left again last year.
 I tentatively unscrewed the lid to find this…

 Two perfect little nests!!
 Complete with eggs!
 You can imagine my joy after expecting something gruesome.
 I took a few photos inside the box and carefully transferred the nests and eggs onto a piece of newspaper to shoot some closeups.